-You listen to a recording (about 2 minutes 30 seconds) twice.
+You listen to a recording (about 2 minutes 45 seconds) twice.
 After the first time you tell the examiner in one or two sentences what the talk is about.
 You listen again and take some notes if you want to.
 Then you respond to the examiner's instructions.
-For example, listen for and report opinions, ideas, and advantages and disadvantages of a situation or proposal.
+For example, you may have to listen for and report the general gist of the speaker's argument, or what arguments are given for a particular opinion, or for the advantages and disadvantages of a situation or proposal.

-The examiner gives Listen to a recording you some instructions (twice)
+The examiner gives you some instructions (twice)